shivam-g10/Gamified-Learning-Tracker/docs/IMPLEMENTATION.md

 ## Overview

-This document provides a detailed technical implementation guide for the Gamified Learning Tracker system.
+This document provides a detailed technical implementation guide for the GyaanQuest system.
 It covers the architecture, data flow, and implementation details for each feature.

 ## 🏛️ System Architecture